-While DeBois encourages online marketing for today’s businesses, he stresses the importance of projecting a professional image at all times, and cautions against online rants, especially for owners of online businesses.
+While Pierre DeBois encourages online marketing for today’s businesses, he stresses the importance of projecting a professional image at all times.
+And, he cautions against online rants, especially for owners of online businesses.

 “The open mic of social media can turn people against you for petty ideas,” he says.
 “You should examine what you are communicating and why.”

 The Need to Embrace Technology